-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-344 47% \$31,215 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+331 44% \$28,061 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-337 46% \$22,801 С Institutional loan programs.
-9 1% \$13,147 D State loan programs.
-9 1% \$15,028 Е Private student loans made by a bank or lender.
-51 7% \$54,911
+324 43% \$19,524 C Institutional loan programs.
+9 1% \$9,631 D State loan programs.
+13 2% \$18,669 Е Private student loans made by a bank or lender.
+50 7% \$52,656

-Aid to Undergraduate Degree-seeking Nonresident Aliens
+Aid to Undergraduate Degree-seeking Nonresidents

-• Report numbers and dollar amounts for the same academic year checked in item H1
+Report numbers and dollar amounts for the same academic year checked in item H1

-- H6.
-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens: - Institutional need-based scholarship or grant aid is available - Institutional non-need-based scholarship or grant aid is available - $\hfill\square$ Institutional scholarship and grant aid is not available
+H6.
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresidents:

+- ☑ Institutional need-based scholarship or grant aid is available - ☑ Institutional non-need-based scholarship or grant aid is available - ☐ Institutional scholarship and grant aid is not available

-If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid:
+If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: